-Philosophically, you have all the right reasons for wanting to do so.
+You have all the right reasons for wanting to make the move.
 You have so much more that you want to accomplish strategically than contemplate the architecture and renewal of your aging onsite infrastructure.
-Some of your clients have articulated requirements ranging from SLA demands for 99.999% up-time, to demonstrations of a superior security infrastructure, penetration testing and disaster recovery capabilities.
+Some of your clients have articulated requirements ranging from SLA demands for 99.999% up-time to demonstrations of a superior security infrastructure, penetration testing and disaster recovery capabilities.
 This has created an overwhelming sense that your firm could never get there on your own.

 If just the items mentioned above are truly important, then the firm is already in for a sea of change.
 The move to cloud would definitely allow for the simplification of your document management system (DMS) infrastructure, but it should also inspire a review of how all of your data is managed.
 Maybe, like many others, your firm didn’t just have documents in the DMS.
 Users and teams often maintain documents outside of the DMS in order to get the advantages associated with applications that didn’t integrate well into that environment.
 These content repositories often contain hundreds of thousands of documents and are core to specific business functions for which no real contingency has been developed apart from the backup regime currently in place.